 Build your own investment portfolio and enjoy low commissions

-You can also use an all-in-one money management tool like Monarch Money to help you determine your asset allocation.
+Another option is to use an all-in-one money management tool like Monarch Money to help you determine your assets — and help plan your asset allocation.

 The app seamlessly connects all your accounts in one place, giving you a clear view of your investments, net worth, loans and expenses.
 You can see your investment allocation and adjust your risk profile as needed.
 Plus, you can create personalized dashboard to track your savings goals, investment performance or to get insights into your cash flow and spending — whatever is most important to you.

-Get 50% OFF your first year with the code MONARCHVIP today.
+Get 50% OFF your first year with the code WISE50 today.

 Chris MacDonald is an experienced financial journalist, covering companies across various industries and markets.
 His love of finance led him to pursue an MBA in finance and move on to the world of financial analysis in the venture capital and corporate finance worlds.